dmac/fezzik/README.md

 ### host_task

 The `host_task` method is similar to Rake's `task` in functionality, but has a slightly different API due to its additional options.
-A host task is defined with a name some (optional) options.
+A host task is defined with a name and some (optional) options.
 The three primary ones are `:args`, `:deps`, and `:roles`. `:args` and `:deps` correspond to Rake's task arguments and task dependencies, and `:roles` is a Fezzik-specific option explained later.
 There are also three additional options which can be passed to [Weave](https://github.com/cespare/weave), Fezzik's underlying ssh library, by specifying them in a `:weave_options` hash.
 They control how host tasks run concurrently:

 - `:num_threads`: The number of threads used to run this task in parallel, or `:unlimited` to use a thread for every host.
 Defaults to 10.